-Black Panther was the biggest U.S. box office movie in the U.S. in 2018, and it just won three Academy Awards, and it’s certainly one of the best movies on Netflix.
-What makes this movie different than other Marvel Cinematic Universe movies, or indeed any other superhero movie, is that it not only establishes Chadwick Boseman’s T’Challa as a worthy character but it also brings us the advanced African country of Wakanda.
+Black Panther was the biggest US box office movie of 2018.
+It just won three Academy Awards, and it’s certainly one of the best movies on Netflix.
+What makes it different from other Marvel Cinematic Universe movies, or indeed any other superhero movie, is that it not only establishes Chadwick Boseman’s T’Challa as a worthy character, but it also brings us the advanced African country of Wakanda.
 Yes, we have seen other worlds in MCU films, but Wakanda is unique in that it has highly advanced technology, but still clings to very traditional leadership roles, and it wants to also remain isolated from the rest of the world.
-It’s this kind of setup that’s at the heart of the movie, as Michael B. Jordan’s character of Killmonger wants to not only claim the throne of Wakanda but also wants to use its tech to strike back at the rest of the world for its history of oppressing black people.
+It’s this kind of setup that’s at the heart of the movie, as Michael B. Jordan’s character of Killmonger wants to not only claim the throne of Wakanda, but also wants to use its tech to strike back at the rest of the world for its history of oppressing black people.

 Black Panther shows us a villain in Killmonger who might have some good reasons for his actions, while the leadership of Wakanda might have some ethical problems.
 It’s this reversal that really makes the movie different than the normal superhero epic.
 Oh, and it has some awesome action sequences and fights, too.

-Director Steven Spielberg wanted to make a movie about the terrible events of the Holocaust but also wanted to make a film that was ultimately hopeful rather than completely depressing.
+Director Steven Spielberg wanted to make a movie about the terrible events of the Holocaust, but also wanted to make a film that was ultimately hopeful rather than completely depressing.
 The result was 1993’s Schindler’s List, which chronicles the real-life efforts of German businessman Oskar Schindler to save as many Jews from the Nazi’s extermination camps as he could in World War II.
 It’s not easy to watch, but it’s one of the best movies on Netflix.
-It’s powerful and emotional and proves the human spirit can overcome even the worst atrocities.
+It’s powerful, emotional, and proves the human spirit can overcome even the worst atrocities.

-The 1981 film may have been officially renamed as Indiana Jones and the Raiders of the Lost Ark, but we all know the true title of this film.
-Harrison Ford seems born to play Indiana Jones, an archeologist who risks life and limb to find the greatest historical relics in the world.
+Harrison Ford seems born to play Indiana Jones, an archaeologist who risks life and limb to find the greatest historical relics in the world.
 In the series’ debut directed (as all of them are) by Steven Spielberg, Jones is recruited to find The Ark of the Covenant in 1936 before Nazis can get it.
 This was described as a homage to the Saturday afternoon serials of the 1930s but in truth, this film blows all of them away in action, humor, and entertainment.
 It’s certainly one of the best movies on Netflix you can stream right now.

 Netflix also has the three other films in this series for streaming currently; Indiana Jones and the Temple of Doom, Indiana Jones and the Last Crusade, and (yuck) Indiana Jones and the Kingdom of the Crystal Skull.